ISHUKR41/BGMIFF/replit.md

 GameArena is a professional tournament registration platform designed to facilitate esports competition organization for both BGMI (Battlegrounds Mobile India) and Free Fire Max.
 The platform enables tournament organizers to manage Solo, Duo, and Squad tournaments through integrated Google Forms for registration, with a focus on payment verification and professional presentation.

-The application serves as a modern, responsive front-end for displaying tournament information, rules, prize pools, and embedding Google Forms for participant registration.
-It emphasizes a clean, corporate aesthetic rather than gaming-inspired visuals, following design principles inspired by Linear's minimalist professionalism.
+The application serves as a modern, responsive, **user-friendly** front-end for displaying tournament information, rules, prize pools, and embedding Google Forms for participant registration.
+The home page has been redesigned with a **non-technical user-first approach**, using simple, conversational language (mix of Hindi and English) and clear visual hierarchy to make it accessible to users of all ages and technical backgrounds.

 **Supported Games:**
 - BGMI: Solo, Duo, and Squad tournaments